Supernova Love: Background and composition

 In September 2024, Ive teased and performed the song as part of their encore on their Show What I Have World Tour in Japan.

 In 2024, Kim Daniel, founder of KDM Records' music platform The Collab X, developed a new project which aimed to connect K-pop music and pop music of North America and Europe.
 To launch it Daniel involved K-pop girl group Ive and French DJ David Guetta in a collaborative single.

 Daniel featured also as a producer and songwriter of the song "Supernova Love", with several authors and producers including Mike Hawkins and Guetta himself.
 The song sampled "Merry Christmas, Mr. Lawrence" by Japanese composer Ryuichi Sakamoto.

 Music video

 The music video for the song, directed by Ivo Heffner, was released on November 8, 2024, through Ive's YouTube channel.

-In this mesmerizing music video, the six girls embark on a celestial journey through a cosmic dreamscape in search of love.
-Set against the backdrop of shimmering galaxies, glowing stars, and starry skies, each member explores a unique astral setting that reflects their individual personalities.
-From floating amidst constellations to dancing on luminous asteroids, their quest intertwines with themes of destiny and connection.
-As they follow radiant shooting stars, the visuals blend futuristic aesthetics with romantic wonder, creating a captivating tale of love written in the stars.
-The enchanting choreography and ethereal visuals make this video a unique cosmic adventure.

 On December 24, 2024, Ive and David Guetta collaborated with the Japanese collectable toy brand Be@rbrick to make an exclusive music video for the song.